meltir/imdb-review-scraper/README.md

  | PHPUnit ([phpunit.xml](phpunit.xml))                                           | [![PHPUnit](https://github.com/meltir/imdb-review-scraper/actions/workflows/phpunit.yml/badge.svg?branch=main)](https://github.com/meltir/imdb-review-scraper/actions/workflows/phpunit.yml)                  |

 # What is this thing ?
-Hi, I'm Lukasz.
+Hi, I'm [Lukasz](https://meltir.com).
 I code.
 This is a thing I coded.
 This is an experiment/exercise in building a composer package, and setting it up with a full deployment lifecycle.

 It is a scraper that lookups up an IMDB users reviews, scrapes them, transforms them and spits them out as objects.
+You have to choose your own [psr17](https://www.php-fig.org/psr/psr-17/) request factory and [psr18](https://www.php-fig.org/psr/psr-18/) client.

 You should be using [the official IMDB api](https://developer.imdb.com/).